-Despite losing his leg to cancer as a nine-year-old, and then a lung at 11 due to a recurrence of the illness, Tristan Knowles’ fierce drive and fighting spirit has seen him carve out a successful career in wheelchair basketball both in Australia and abroad.
+Tristan Knowles lost his leg to cancer as a nine-year-old, and then a lung at 11 due to a recurrence of the illness, and today, his fierce drive and fighting spirit has seen him carve out a successful career in wheelchair basketball both in Australia and abroad.

 Desperately searching for an Aussie Rules equivalent, Tristan’s dad contacted the Australian Institute of Sport to learn about the sorts of opportunities available to Tristan in Para-sport.
 On discovering wheelchair basketball, his ascension in the sport was meteoric.